 The design needed to address water runoff and improve the soil, and the garden was to be inviting with attractive, more sustainable plants and a reduced lawn area.
 Materials on site were to be recycled where possible, and a beautiful Spotted Gum needed to be protected during construction.

-Collaborating with the client at each stage, we designed and constructed a beautiful rocky billabong that complements the wonderful natural scenery surrounding the property.
+Collaborating with the client at each stage, I designed and constructed a beautiful rocky billabong that complements the wonderful natural scenery surrounding the property.

 A meandering stream flows underneath a bridge to a gentle waterfall into the billabong.
 Like a mirror, the surface of the billabong reflects the surrounding rocks and the natural scenery beyond.